rercek/Q_sensor-review/README.md

 #### VOC Sensor (AGS10)

 Unfortunately, these measurements were not recorded during the experimental campaign because this value was not automatically recognized by Home-Assistant.
-Nevertheless, by having a look to the VOC values obtained by the 3 Q_sensors, all values were very different e.g. 2 vs 78 vs 118 points!
+Nevertheless, by having a look to the VOC values obtained by the 3 Q_sensors, all values were very different e.g. 2 vs 78 vs 118 points! **This sensor seems to be untrustworthy.**

-This sensor cannot be trusted.

 ## Conlusion